zzzeid/compile-requirements/README.md

 Description
 ===========
-This GitHub workflow generates requirements files given a combination of operating systems and Python versions, and updates pull requests with those generated files.
+This GitHub workflow generates pip requirements files given a combination of operating systems and Python versions, and updates pull requests with those generated files.

 Example Usage